MicroFocus/git-integration-for-octane/README.md

 At the moment the only supported git repository is Bitbucket Server.

-### What's New
-* v1.1
-    * Branches with the name of the work item can be created.
-    * Information about branches can be imported based on the commits of the work item.
-The information consist of:
-        * branch name
-        * link to the source code of the branch
-        * name of the repository containing the branch

 ### Limitations

 *	This solution can be used for one instance of Octane with multiple shared spaces and workspaces.
 In case you desire